qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 The following sections describe the requirements for deploying Qdrant.

-The following sections describe the requirements for deploying Qdrant.

 ### CPU and memory

 The CPU and RAM that you need depends on: